A Parent’s Guide to Becoming an Advocate

 - are provided in conformity with the individualized education program.

-IDEA provides that your public school district, referred to in IDEA as the local education agency or LEA, be responsible for ensuring that each child with a disability within their district receives special education and related services designed to meet their unique individual needs.
+IDEA provides that your public school district, referred to in IDEA as the local education agency (LEA), be responsible for ensuring that each child with a disability within their district receives special education and related services designed to meet their unique individual needs.
 In view of the varying needs of each child impaired by a disability, no specific standard is established to determine if the school district is providing an “appropriate” education.
-The U.S. Supreme Court addressed the definition of FAPE in Board of Education of Hendrick Hudson Central School District v.
-Rowley, where it held that a school district did not have to provide a full-time sign language interpreter as a necessary part of an appropriate public education program.
-The school district’s only obligation was to meet the requirements of the IDEA and provide individual instruction intended to confer a “reasonable educational benefit, not maximum educational opportunities” to children with disabilities.

 20 U.S.C.A. §1400(d).